yuchenlin/bi-att-flow/README.md

 ## 1. Pre-processing
 First, prepare data.
 Donwload SQuAD data and GloVe and nltk corpus (~850 MB, this will download files to `$HOME/data`):
+Note that the official link in the download.sh is changed to be my own modified training data.

 ```
 chmod +x download.sh; ./download.sh
 ```